bitsofinfo/kubernetes-acme-dns-registrar/README.md

 ```

 At this point `cert-manager`, `acme-dns` and `lets-encrypt` take over for items #5, #6, #7, and #8 above in the diagram.
 It might take a minute or so but it saves a lot of manual work.

+## overview of overall setup

+1. setup an and configure [acme-dns](https://github.com/joohoi/acme-dns) instance
+1. install cert-manager
+   1. create an `acme-dns` secret w/ an empty set of `acme-dns.json` registrations
+   2. configure a `[Cluster]Issuer` w/ a `DNS01` solver of type `acmeDNS` pointing to the [acme-dns](https://github.com/joohoi/acme-dns) instance you set up in step 1 and referencing the secret above
+1. install and configure `kubernetes-acme-dns-registrar`

+2.
 # local dev

 ```